Parents Planning for SchoolBack to Category View

 - At the minimum, schools should have an AAP Allergy & Anaphylaxis Emergency Plan and two (2) epinephrine auto-injector devices readily accessible and in place for each student identified with a food allergy.

-- With the exception of New York, all 50 states now have laws in place protecting students’ rights to carry and use asthma and anaphylaxis medications at school.
+- All 50 states now have laws in place protecting students’ rights to carry and use asthma and anaphylaxis medications at school.

 - Review meal plans with the school’s food service director if your child will be eating lunch at school.
 Schedule a meeting to discuss label reading, cross contact, etc.